 ²“11 Facts About College Debt.”
 Dosomething.org.
 N.d. https://www.dosomething.org/us/facts/11-facts-about-college-debt.
 Accessed 6 August 2018.

-Student loans and retirement are two major financial topics at the heart of employees’ financial concerns, and they not only have a crippling effect on each other but cause a ripple that negatively effects all other financial goals.
+Student loans and retirement are two major financial topics at the heart of employees’ financial concerns.
+Unfortunately, they may have a crippling effect on each other and may cause a ripple that negatively affects other financial goals and challenges, too.
 Who is affected?
-Around 40 million Americans have student loans, and the amount of overall student loan […]
+A portion of adults in each age group – from young adults […]

 It’s a whole lot easier tackling financial challenges – like managing credit cards, taking on student loans and understanding insurance policies – when you have a team of money coaches beside you.
 Ryan made great progress in just two months because he could address each issue with a Money Coach who specialized in that particular […]